Q) Not true about recurrent pyogenic cholangitis :

 b) It can present as choledochoduodenal fistula

-c) Complete biliary obstruction can lead to marked jaundice and pruritis
+c) In it there is complete biliary obstruction which leads to marked jaundice and pruritis

 d) MRCP and other other cholangiography can be diagnostic

 In recurrent pyogenic cholangitis (RPC) complete obstruction does not occur and jaundice and pruritis is not marked.
 RPC is a disease commonly seen in young Asians (also known as oriental cholangiohepatitis) which leads to multiple strictures in extra or intrahepatic ducts.